blynch11/milestone2-yearbookmta/README.md

 As a Returning Visitor, I will easily be able to find my way around the website as it is all contained on one page, and each section is clearly labeled.
 Buttons are included in bright colours where applicable.
 This simplicity will help older relatives use the site to see their grand childs yearbook.

-Frequent User Goals - As a Frequent User, I want to easily check on my friends quotes, pictures & site
+Frequent User Goals - As a Frequent User, I want to easily check on my friends quotes, pictures & other info on the site.

 As above, the simplicity of the site allows frequent users to interact with the site with minimal effort.